 I don’t need an excuse to gush about the amazing show that is Clarissa Explains it All, but I was just talking about it with a friend, looked it up on Google and realized….this show turned 28 just 3 days ago!
 Damn.
 I need to say something.
 As one of only like 3 other people I know who remembers it, it’s my duty to give a little speech of remembrance here.
-It was always a favorite of mine as far back as I can remember; according to my mom, I always loved the show and would attentively watch it anytime it came on, even though (in her words) I “probably didn’t understand what was actually happening [due to my young age.]”
+It was always a favorite of mine as far back as I can remember.
+According to my mom, I always loved the series and would attentively watch it anytime it came on, even though (in her words) I “probably didn’t understand what was actually happening [due to my young age.]”

 Rediscovering a Buried Gem

 (ASIDE: As it happens, that vendor disappeared shortly thereafter.
 I don’t know how many other people bought from them, but it’s a good bet it wasn’t very many.
 Since they’ve been gone, out of curiosity I tried combing the non-dark web again to see if any other sources have popped up in the ensuing years.
 Unfortunately, there’s nothing that I’m aware of.
-I may be one of an elite core who actually owns the entire series.
+As a result, I may be one of an elite core who actually owns the entire series.
 Which, honestly, is really sad and inexcusable in an era where anything can be uploaded online for paid streaming at little cost to the network.
 In the information age, media should be available to the public.
 I don’t expect obscure shows to have mass market releases, but why not a made-to-order program or paid download?)

 That summer, I had an awesome time revisiting a beloved childhood favorite every day after work.
 I’d get home, throw in a disc, step outside to smoke a bowl in my beautifully forested backyard, and then enjoy the trip down memory lane.
 I found that weed stripped away a lot of the cynicism and expectations I usually have when consuming media, making my perspective more open and malleable.
 Watching something like The Empire Strikes Back stoned was like seeing it fresh, getting genuinely upset at the Carbon Freeze scene even though I knew Han would be okay in the next film.
 It meant being blown away by the Darth Vader twist again, even though I’ve known what’s coming since childhood.
 As a result, cannabis helped me re-experience Clarissa with the innocence and immersion of a kid again.
 The so-so writing and usual tween show cheesiness wasn’t a hindrance, all that mattered was I got to rediscover a sincere labor of love from Mitchell Kriegman on its own terms.

-Rescuing some Lost Media
+Rescuing Lost Media

-I watched the show a few times, considered it a cute guilty pleasure, and downloaded the first (and only) season on iTunes soon after.
-I binged the whole series exactly once, and maybe watched the random one-off episode once or twice afterward.
-It wasn’t the greatest show by any stretch, but I nevertheless awaited the Season 2 which never came for a few months.
+I watched the show a few times, considered it a cute guilty pleasure, and downloaded the first (as it turned out, only) season on iTunes soon after.
+I binged the whole series exactly once, with my laptop in my bed on a Friday night.
+(I was a real swinging teen back then with a thrilling social life, believe me.)
+It wasn’t the greatest series by any stretch, but I nevertheless awaited the Season 2 which never came for a few months.
+I remember on the IMDb forums people were discussing when the new season might premiere–Nickelodeon sure as shit didn’t tell us anything.
 Then, as no new episodes came out, I eventually forgot about it along with the rest of the world.
-The series died an unsung death and then drifted off into obscurity, like so many other Nickelodeon programs in the ’00s…
+The series died an unsung death and then drifted off into obscurity, like so many other Nickelodeon programs in the first decade of the 2000s…

-For old times sake, I rewatched the show as an adult, and recorded my thoughts.
+For old times sake, I rewatched the show recently as an adult, and recorded my thoughts.
 I will share that essay as the third part of this series, so stay tuned for that.